marcwferreira/FEUP_DA_delivery/README.md

 # Urban Logistics for Goods Delivery

+This was done for DA FEUP.
+Grade = 92.5%.

 IMPORTANT - the files generate by the program is stored in the output folder (on the main folder, together with src, documentation, etc)

 ## Installation